BatSleep/GlyphFontRenderer/README.md

 Once the library is in your project, you need to initialize the font.

+Keep in mind when you instantiate the font, it creates a new cache, meaning this method should be called **ONCE**.
+Not in any sort of loop, or for an example, on game tick.

 ```bash
 final UnicodeGlyphFont font = new UnicodeGlyphFont(new Font("Arial", Font.PLAIN, 30));
 ```

-Keep in mind when you instantiate the font, it saves itself as a cache, meaning this method should be called **ONCE**.
-Not in any sort of loop, or for an example, on game tick.

 Drawing a string is just as easy.